 What’s in a name?

-Not much, apparently, for “Billionaire,” the moniker of this Bel Air mansion, just sold for $94 million, a 62 percent markdown from its 2017 asking price—$250 million—that made it the most expensive home in the country (at the time).
+Not much, apparently, for “Billionaire,” the moniker of this Bel Air mansion, which just sold for $94 million, a 62 percent markdown from its 2017 asking price—$250 million—that made it the most expensive home in the country (at the time).

 The gargantuan 12-bedroom, 21-bathroom mansion saw two price cuts before its recent sale—from $188 million to, later, $150 million earlier this year.
 Now, Billionaire trails behind two other major transactions in Los Angeles county in 2019: Whatsapp co-founder Jan Koum’s purchase of a $100 million mansion in Malibu, and the Manor at Holmby Hill’s $119 million sale.

 The sale marks the latest entry in a bout of price cuts that has plagued the area’s mega-mansions, which many have cited as the result of a high-end housing glut.
 Nile Niami’s Opus remains on the market, down to $80 million from its original $100 million asking, and celeb plastic surgeon Raj Kanodia’s $180 million home, which was first listed four years ago, and looks remarkably similar to Billionaire, has also seen a price shave.
 Still, aspirations remain high: The newly-minted most expensive home in the country, Casa Encantada, just hit the Bel Air market for a whopping $225 million.